 - On the way to Fatehpur, stop by the Korai tribal village and experience daily village life.

 - Stroll around Mehtab Bagh, opposite the Taj and enjoy the wonderful view.

 - Walk around Kinari Bazaar, in the old city behind Jama Masjid, and shop for spices, sarees, shoes and traditional arts and crafts.

-- Take a Mughal Heritage walk around Kachhpura Village, 1 km away from the Taj and interact with local communities,
+- Take a Mughal Heritage to walk around Kachhpura Village, 1 km away from the Taj and interact with local communities,

 - Visit the Agra Bear Rescue Facility that houses hundreds of rescued and rehabilitated sloth bears.

-- Also stop by the Soor Sarovar Bird Sanctuary with nearly 50,000 waterbirds and rare storks.
+- Also, stop by the Soor Sarovar Bird Sanctuary with nearly 50,000 waterbirds and rare storks.